Cart

 Why it matters:

-Botulinum toxin needs to be delivered at the correct intradermal or subdermal level, depending on the muscle target.
-Poor technique can lead to diffusion, wasted units, or unintended effects.
+Botulinum toxin must reach precise intradermal or subdermal layers, depending on the muscle target.
+Incorrect depth can cause diffusion, wasted product, or unintended paralysis.

 Solution: